UniLink: Designing a Mentorship Platform for Exchange Students

 Meet UniLink— your ultimate hack for life abroad.
 It connects you with a mentor from your future university who's been there, done that, and had turned chaos into an exciting journey.

-matching for mentors and booking
+matching for mentors

 Results